For school administrators, admissions and enrollment goals are always of primary concern.

 But meeting diverse needs extends beyond the classroom.
 This is especially important if your school accommodates nontraditional students with specific needs.

-Other students might be part of a marginalized group—whether it be racial, religious, or gender/sexual identity, or a disability—and without appropriate diversity and inclusion practices, they may feel isolated.
+Other students might be part of a marginalized group—whether it be racial, religious, gender/sexual identity, or a disability—and without appropriate diversity and inclusion practices, they may feel isolated.

 Hiring a diverse staff and promoting inclusion in every aspect of school life can go a long way in supporting these students and increasing retention across your student body.